This is my happy ground: news headlines/trend speculation.

 This past weekend’s Portland headline runs well into August and will come back swinging the week of November 14th.
 [7.21.2020 update:]

 This is also likely become a big deal in mid-August.
 Earlier this year, in March, I was speaking with someone over Chicago showing up event-wise on my radar specifically for this summer.
 When you’re operating on spec, the habit is to go for the knowns rather than galumphing after wild jackalopes.
 The most obvious possibility, back in March, seemed to be timing for the Milwaukee convention, the 17th-20th.
 I was looking at Chicago, however, so it wasn’t really adding up.
-Until now.
+[8.31.20 update]: Well, duh…Kenosha Wisconsin is halfway between Milwaukee and Chicago.

 This entire upcoming week will likely be consumed with variations on this aforementioned theme, with new tension arising toward July 27-28–until a new shiny shock of a squirrel commands our attention during the first half of August.
 Said shiny squirrel looks a bit like Wall Street/spec market, real estate matters, seismic tumbles both literally and figuratively, but it stabilizes quickly.
 It doesn’t have to be seismic, necessarily, as much as what simply happens to an old or neglected infrastructure.
 (Hello, New York City.)
 [8.5.2020 update: Shiny squirrel; and on a lesser level this and this…8.10.2020 update and this…it’s trending and peaks out this week.]